Last of the Summer Wine series 12

 Last of the Summer Wine's twelfth series aired on BBC1.
 All of the episodes were written by Roy Clarke and produced and directed by Alan J. W. Bell.

-With the departure of Michael Aldridge who had left to nurse his ill wife, the character of Foggy Dewhirst returned to the fold.
+With the departure of Michael Aldridge who had left to nurse his ill wife, the character of Foggy Dewhurst returned to the fold.

 Outline

 The trio in this series consisted of: